 Check out the old-west ambiance of Pappy’s Plaza

 As you drive into Blairsville Georgia along the 129, a left turn onto Nicholson Road brings you to Pappy’s Plaza.
 This is a very wild west-looking collection of stores and restaurants that seemingly transport you back in time.

 The Plaza is touristic, sure.
-But it’s charming in its own right, particularly if you are travelling as a family or you are travelling here from outside the USA and are not accustomed to seeing frontier-style towns like this.
+But it’s charming in its own right, particularly if you are traveling as a family or you are traveling here from outside the USA and are not accustomed to seeing frontier-style towns like this.

 Pappys Fudge Shop is a great place to buy sweet treats and souvenirs.
 They stock 24 different types of homemade fudge.
 Similarly, sweet tooths don’t want to miss Mountain Country Kettle Corn made by Candace.